jboss-developer/jboss-eap-quickstarts/cdi-injection/README.md

 The `cdi-injection` quickstart demonstrates the use of *CDI Injection and Qualifiers* in Red Hat JBoss Enterprise Application Platform, with JSF as the front-end client.

-Any Java class which has a no-args constructor and is in an archive with a `WEB-INF/beans.xml` is available for lookup and injection.
-For EL resolution, it must contain `@Named`.
+Any Java class which has a no-argument constructor and is in an archive with a `WEB-INF/beans.xml` is available for lookup and injection.
+For EL resolution, it must be annotated `@Named`.

 System requirements
 -------------------